viktormosejcuk6/viktormosejcuk6/README.md

 - 🌱 I’asdm curdgfrently learcxvning .ascxz..asd
 - 💞️ I’zxcm lsdfooking to collaborate on ...
 - 📫 How to reach me ...qw
-jdfhfghsavxccxv
+jdfhfghsavxccxvxbv
 xcvx
-viktormosejcuk6/viktormosejcuk6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+viktormosejcuk6/viktormosejcuk6 is a ✨ speciagbfl ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can clinm,ck the Preview link to take a look at your changes.
 --->das
 xcsfd